memmaker/vigilo-confido/readme.txt

 A demake of the remakes.

+=== Changes ===

+ - 5 new soldier classes (Ranger, Grenadier, Specialist, Sniper, Psi Operative)
+ - 500+ callsigns for each soldier class
+ - ~50 new scripted abilities
+ - 200+ new voice files (Unit responsonse sounds)
+ - 4+ new units (Cyber Floater, Thin Man, Berserker, Muton Elite)
+ - 3 new weapon types in T1, T2 & T3 versions (Swords, Shotguns, Sniper Rifles)
+ - Complete new graphics for all T2 & T3 weapons and armors
+ - Complete rebalancing of all weapons, armors, units and deployments
+ - Added status, day & night and hit indicators
+ - Laser weapons not reasearchable from the start
+ - Laser weapons need recharging and can implode in the field
+ - Blaster Launcher not that readily available (Not yet implemented)
+ - Limited Explosives (Not yet implemented)
+ - No Tanks (But the Gremlin drone instead)
+ - Bring home alien weapons and research them for progress
+ - Ground deployment added with a small research tree for squad size
+ - "Killing Aliens destroys their Weapons" option is fixed
+ - Additional status effects & Visualisations
+ - Weapons can be disabled in combat
+ - A buttload of new maps (thanks to C.M.P)
+ - Added Training rooms
+ - Integrated the Commendations mod

+Required: OXCE 6.4
+Test Build available here: https://lxnt.wtf/oxem/builds/Extended/Extended-6.3.5-018c5b09d-2020-03-03-win64.7z

 === Quickstart ===

 You can find information about the classes and their skills in the Ufopedia